Keep Up With Us

 In-town paid lots will be available for guest parking (F-Lot, Tiger Dredge, East Sawmill, and Wellington lots).
 The Breckenridge FreeRide bus system will service the Satellite Lot and Ice Rink lot on regular scheduling.
 For free overflow parking, guests can park at Colorado Community College on the north end of town and the FreeRide bus services this lot every 20 minutes throughout the day.

-- All participants need to line up on North Main Street between Watson & French.
+- All participants must line up on North Main Street between Watson & French

 Breckenridge Police Officers and the Parade Officials will be monitoring these guidelines throughout the parade.